DimaSheiko/apep-docs/docs/framework/conditions/unit.md

 #### Returns `NUMBER | NIL`

--   The health value of the roster member with the lowest health, or `nil` if no roster member is found.
+-   The current health of the player or the group/raid member with the lowest health.
+Returns `nil` if the player is not in a group or if no members are found.

 #### _Example:_